 When looking for new customers, a business proposal is a formal document that provides essential details of your goals and plans.

 A business proposal is a formal document you provide to a prospective client to obtain a business agreement.

-They are commonly used by B2B or business-facing companies where the seller attempts to persuade prospective buyers into buying their services or goods.
+Business-to-business or business-facing companies commonly use this document to persuade prospective buyers to purchase their services or goods.

-The proposal aims to gain business, not sell the company itself.
-Unlike a business plan which seeks potential investors, the proposal seeks new customers.
+This proposal aims to gain business, not sell the company itself.
+This document is unlike a business plan because an individual writes it to seek new customers instead of new investors.

 You should use a business proposal to grow your business and solicit new customers.
 You are contacting potential clients to see if you could work together to further your mutual goals.

 Whether the proposal was solicited or unsolicited, you want to create a compelling proposition laying out your business’s essential details.